desmondtoyus/react-webpacket/README.md

 # React-Webpacket

 React-webpacket by is a JavaScript library for dealing with the frustration of configuring and setting up react, redux and webpack environment.
-React-webpacket automatically sets up your react, redux and webpack app environment, no need to bother with redux configuration.
-Avoid unnecessary time wasting and jump straight into coding.
+React-webpacket automatically sets up your react, redux and webpack app environment, no need to bother with redux configuration, webpack settings, eslint and other petty stuff.
+Avoid unnecessary time wasting and jump straight into doing what you love ♥ - coding.
 Visit webpacket.org for more information.

-## Note
-This is an ongoing work, so it will be updated frequently.
-It is fully functional but not complete at this time.

 ## Installation